 Activating nuts & seeds.
 The what, the why and the how.

-Anyone who follows a food related instagram feed, Facebook page or blog will undoubtedly by now have come across people mentioning their activated seeds or nuts.
-In fact it became a bit of a hot topic in Australia recently when Pete Evans admitted to being an ‘activator’ – this of course invited all sorts of commentary (negative and positive) from every camp.
-Now let me preface this post by saying that whilst I am an experienced activator of nuts and seeds my way is not necessarily the perfect way.
-I have simply formed my own habits based on lots of research and feedback from others.
-If you google this topic you will find conflicting commentary for example on how long (or whether in fact you would) soak a macadamia or a cashew.
+Anyone who follows a food related instagram feed, Facebook page or blog will undoubtedly by now have come across people mentioning their activated nuts and seeds.
+It became a bit of a hot topic in Australia when Pete Evans admitted to being an 'activator' - this of course invited all sorts of commentary (negative and positive) from every camp.

 Soaking nuts and seeds begins the process of germination thus breaking down the phytic acid and enzyme inhibitors.
 This in turn make the nutrients a lot more readily available.
 There is also research to suggest that soaking your nuts and seeds for long periods of time actually increases their nutritional value.